derhansen/mfa_yubikey/README.md

 ## What is it?

-A MFA provider for TYPO3 11.5 which implements YubiKey OTP authentication
+A MFA provider for TYPO3 CMS which implements YubiKey OTP authentication

 ## Screenshot